Seven athletes - all of whom competed at one point in the area - won gold medals for the United States during the Summer Olympic Games in London.

 Tyler Clary graduated from Riverside Poly High School, but he had plenty of hometown fans in his native Redlands when he was a surprise winner in the 200-meter backstroke.

 Redlands and San Dimas shared in a win by Kristin Armstrong in the women's road cycling time trials.
-In 2004, she was a stage winner at the Redlands Bike Classic.
-A year later in San Dimas, she was a stage winner and finished second overall in the San Dimas Stage Race.

 2. Area dominates in prep softball